isaacdpierce/Beatscape/NOTES.md

 ## NEW

+- in Drawer.js  // TODO - Get Soundscape name and url from DB - Then use map to create buttons with names and urls
+- FIX Loader styles
+- FIX frequency and volume static

 - add track label accordian for 3 different tracks
+- fix roundCorrect helper function - precision--
 - Put loader in popup component // Style error msg
 - remove Howl.js and add react-sound
 - refactor context to single state object